-- "1.0 Purpose of Report or Summary of main Issues - 1.1 The purpose of this report is to seek members views on the funding approach in respect of the Councils Revenue, Capacity and Advice grants for 2022/2023. - 2.0 Recommendations - 2.1 The Members of the Committee are asked to. - Agree to extend the existing Community Development Grants' funding agreements for Capacity Building, Revenue for Community Buildings and Advice to the 31 March 2023 (at the current funding allocation, subject to confirmation of the 22/23 funding allocation from DfC), including extending the previously agreed bridging funding for St. Simon's Hall. - Note the reprofile of the agreed annual BCC contribution of £90,000 to Active Belfast.
-Funding will be used to extend funding agreements with current Active Belfast grant holders in order to complete their original programmes in 2021-22 and provide a budget for developmental projects and the re-profile of £23,133 from the BCC budget to Jog Belfast. - 3.0 Main report - 3.1 Community Provision Capacity, Buildings Revenue and Advice Grants 22/23 - 3.2 Background
+1.1 The purpose of this report is to seek members views on the funding approach in respect of the Councils Revenue, Capacity and Advice grants for 2022/2023.

+- 2.1 The Members of the Committee are asked to. - Agree to extend the existing Community Development Grants' funding agreements for Capacity Building, Revenue for Community Buildings and Advice to the 31 March 2023 (at the current funding allocation, subject to confirmation of the 22/23 funding allocation from DfC), including extending the previously agreed bridging funding for St. Simon's Hall. - Note the reprofile of the agreed annual BCC contribution of £90,000 to Active Belfast.
+Funding will be used to extend funding agreements with current Active Belfast grant holders in order to complete their original programmes in 2021-22 and provide a budget for developmental projects and the re-profile of £23,133 from the BCC budget to Jog Belfast.

+3.1 Community Provision Capacity, Buildings Revenue and Advice Grants 22/23

+3.2 Background